National Grange: National growth, cooperatives, and political lobbying (1870s)

 The Granger movement supported efforts by politicians to regulate rates charged by the railroads and grain warehouses.
-It claimed credit for the ideas of the Cooperative Extension Service, Rural Free Delivery, and the Farm Credit System.
+Granges were most popular in areas of early railroad construction that lacked competition.
+Because railroads were short and monopolized, companies could easily charge farmers more in shipping costs, leading farmers to call for regulation.
+The Grange claimed credit for the ideas of the Cooperative Extension Service, Rural Free Delivery, and the Farm Credit System.
 The peak of their political reputation was marked by the Supreme Court decision in Munn v.
-Illinois (1877), which held that grain warehouses were a "private utility in the public interest," and so could be regulated by public law.
+Illinois (1876), which held that grain warehouses were a "private utility in the public interest," and so could be regulated by public law.
 However this achievement was overturned later by the Supreme Court in Wabash v.
 Illinois (1886).
-The Grange also endorsed the temperance cause to avoid alcohol, the direct election of Senators and women's suffrage.
+The Grange also endorsed the temperance movement, the Seventeenth Amendment (1913) and women's suffrage.